 Rankings are important because they are a measure of the quality of degree programmes and the student experience available.
 Graduating from a highly ranked business school means that your degree remains highly regarded within the global employment market and enhances your portfolio, allowing you to boost your career, and command a higher salary.

-- In the Economist ''Which MBA' rankings of the world's leading MBA programmes, we are ranked 86th globally, 13th in the UK and 28th in Europe, with high scores in a number of categories including increase in salary, personal development, educational experience and the quality of our faculty.
+- In the Economist “Which MBA?”
+2019 rankings of the world’s leading MBA programmes, we are ranked 82nd globally, 11th in the UK and 25th in Europe, with high performance in educational experience, personal development, networking and our facilities,

 Professional Partners and Associated Bodies